strata-mvc/strata/guidebook/1.0/digging-in/debugging/04-using-breakpoints.md

 menu_group: debugging
 ---

-At any point during the execution of the request, you can stop the process on a breakpoint from which to debug your application.
+At any point during the execution of the request, you can stop the process by entering a breakpoint from which to debug your application.

-The breakpoint will open a new console in which you can try different operations based on the current code state.
+The breakpoint will open a new console in which you can try different operations based on the current state of the application.

-To declare a breakpoint, use the global `breakpoint();` function from anywhere within your code.
+To declare a breakpoint invoke the global `breakpoint();` function from anywhere within your code.

+Should you have previously declared your own global function named `breakpoint` before Strata is executed, Strata's version will not be injected over the predefined one.

 {% highlight php linenos %}
 <?php